CloudVE/cloudbridge/docs/getting_started.rst

 Create a provider
 -----------------
 To start, you will need to create a reference to a provider object.
 The provider object identifies the cloud you want to work with and supplies your credentials.
-The following code snippets show the needed configuration fields to setup a necessary provider object, for AWS, OpenStack, and Azure.
-For details on how to setup providers, take a look at the `Setup page <topics/setup.html>`_.
+The following two code snippets setup a necessary provider object, for AWS and OpenStack.
+For the details on other providers, take a look at the `Setup page <topics/setup.html>`_.
 The remainder of the code is the same for either provider.

 AWS: